-Mote’s Sea Turtle Rehabilitation Hospital has admitted more than 560 sick and injured sea turtles since 1995.
+Mote’s Sea Turtle Rehabilitation Hospital has admitted more than 650 sick and injured sea turtles since 1995.
 We have treated all five species found in the Gulf of Mexico, including turtles that were sickened during the Deepwater Horizon oil spill in 2010.
-Mote has one of only three hospitals in Florida with special facilities and training to care for turtles suffering from fibropapilloma tumors.
+Mote has one of the few hospitals in Florida with special facilities and training to care for turtles suffering from fibropapilloma tumors.
 Because scientists are still learning how this disease is transmitted among turtles, we must provide a separate facility just for animals with these tumors.

 We aim to help all our turtle patients return to the wild and contribute to their populations for years to come.
 This matters greatly: All sea turtle species are threatened or endangered.